About

 - Journal referee for The Astrophysical Journal (ApJ), APJ Letters, Astronomy & Computing and Royal Astronomical Society Techniques & Instruments (RASTI)

-- Co-supervision of Master student Vijayalakshmi V. Nair, Physics of Stellar Objects group, Heidelberg Institute for Theoretical Studies, 2024-2025
+- Co-supervision of Master student Vijayalakshmi V. Nair (Heidelberg University), Physics of Stellar Objects group, Heidelberg Institute for Theoretical Studies, 2024-2025 (received top mark for her thesis)

 - Organization of parallel session on Machine Learning for Stellar Astrophysics, XVII Winter Workshop on Stellar Astrophysics, Heidelberg Institute for Theoretical Studies, 18-19/12/2023

-- Co-organization of workshop on Machine Learning and Bayesian methods to fit stellar atmosphere models of massive stars to observations, CZS summer school on Scientific Machine Learning in Astrophysics, University of Heidelberg, 14-18/08/2023
+- Co-organization of workshop on Machine Learning and Bayesian methods to fit massive star atmosphere models to observations, CZS summer school on Scientific Machine Learning in Astrophysics, Heidelberg University, 14-18/08/2023

 -